Student Loan Forbearance or Deferment: How to Choose

 It’s important to understand that if you don’t make required interest payments—whether you choose forbearance or deferral—all of the accrued interest will be summed up at the end of the period and added to your loan balance.
 Both of these programs can increase the total amount that you owe.
 You will not, however, be responsible for interest that accrues on subsidized loans in deferment.

 The majority of federal student loans have not been accruing interest since March 13, 2020.
-That pause in interest accrual will continue through Jan.
-31, 2021.
+That pause in interest accrual will continue through at least Sept.
+30, 2021.

 Who Qualifies for Student Loan Forbearance and Deferment